-I reached Jakarta 3 days ago AND honestly all I’ve been doing is eat, eat and eat.
-I think I love food more than I love myself. 😅 I’m renting an apartment I found through a friend (Which I will talk about in a new post) in Tangerang, about 40 mins drive to central Jakarta (if there’s no traffic).
+I reached Jakarta 3 days ago AND honestly all I’ve been doing is eat, eat and eat. 😅 I’m renting an apartment I found through a friend in Tangerang, about 40 mins drive to central Jakarta (if there’s no traffic).
 I love the location of my apartment because first of all, it’s literally surrounded by restaurants and convenience stores!
 It’s also just walking distance to the malls like TangCity Mall and Metropolis Town Square.

 Today I ventured on something very different, I’m quite proud of myself for actually being able to do it.
-I confess, I’m the kind of person who would judge the value of something based on how much it’s priced.
-So when I first saw these tiny stalls outside the mall, just a couple of mins walk from my place, I naturally assumed they wouldn’t be as good as the food inside the mall.
+I first saw these tiny stalls outside the mall, just a couple of mins walk from my place, I naturally assumed they wouldn’t be as good as the food inside the mall.
 On my first day, I chose to eat in one of the restaurants inside despite my curiosity for the food that was out in the open.

 As I sat in my room today, I was confused on what to eat for dinner and I had no energy to put on nice clothes and eat somewhere fancy nor did I have anything to cook so I thought: why not try the stalls?
 What was I scared of?
 Stomach ache?
 I’ve survived food poising and diarrhoea in India already.